ecbc0/note-math/item_en/analytic-Euclidean_en.typ

   *Example* including the truncated polynomial approximation of $A$, i.e. Taylor polynomial by $sum_(n = 0 .. ∞) |A_n| r^n < ∞ ==> lim_(N -> ∞) sum_(n = N .. ∞) = 0$
 ]
+As for the topology of analytic-space, the intuition is, pointwise use distance of power-series, then for global domain, use compact-open topology technique that similar to what topology of continuous function space use

 For symmetry considerations, the definition of analytic should not depend on the specific power series expansion base point

 Comparison of power series distance control at different base points